-• For the years ended December

-Revenues 2014 2013

-Canada United States \$ 81,019 763,085 \$ 79,793 498,467

-\$ 844,104 \$ 578,260

-Reportable Assets As at December 31, 2014 De ecember 31, 2013

-Canada United States \$ 15,993 327,869 \$ 18,784 179,458
+Revenues Fo For the years end 2015 Canada United States \$ 82,874 1,091,203 \$ 81,019 763,085 \$ 1,174,077 \$ 844,104 Reportable Assets As at December 31, December 2015 2014 ecember 31, 2014 Canada United States \$ 16,428 443,917 15,993 327,869 \$ 460,345 \$ 343,862

-\$ 343,862 \$ 198,242

 The Fund's revenues are largely derived from the insurers of its customers, who are generally automobile owners.
 In three Canadian provinces where the Fund operates, government-owned insurance companies have, by legislation, either exclusive or semi-exclusive rights to provide insurance to the Fund's customers.
-Sales generated in these three markets represent approximately 5% (2013 - 8%) of the Fund's total sales.
+Sales generated in these three markets represent approximately 4% (2014 - 5%) of the Fund's total sales.
 Although the Fund's services in these markets are predominately paid for by these government-owned insurance companies, the Fund's customers (automobile owners) have freedom of choice of repair provider.
 In markets where non-government owned insurance companies are predominant, formal relationships with insurance companies such as Direct Repair Programs ("DRPs") play an important role in generating sales volumes for the Fund.
 Although automobile owners still have the freedom of choice of repair provider, that choice can be influenced by the insurance companies with DRPs.
-Of the top five non-government owned insurance companies that the Fund deals with, which in aggregate account for approximately 47% (2013 - 48%) of total sales, one insurance company represents approximately 16% (2013 - 17%) of the Fund's total sales, while a second insurance company represents approximately 15% (2013 - 14%).
+Of the top five non-government owned insurance companies that the Fund deals with, which in aggregate account for approximately 49% (2014 - 47%) of total sales, one insurance company represents approximately 15% (2014 - 16%) of the Fund's total sales, while a second insurance company represents approximately 14% (2014 - 15%).